 Gainesville is closer to the bay than you think!
 Leesylvania has one of the best launches around and is only 20 minutes from our boathouse.
 And like our Boy Scouts who travel to the mountains for camping – we travel to the water for sailing.

-Since 2012, we have added a variety of boats to our service fleet, ranging from small FJ-class racing boats for capsize exercises to our 30ft Catalina cruiser on the Chesapeake Bay, or the Flotilla Flagship, SSTV Der PeLiKan, a 46ft Morgan Ketch which will be our home-away-from-home over the summer in 2015.
+Since 2012, we have added a variety of boats to our service fleet, ranging from small FJ-class racing boats for capsize exercises to our 30ft Catalina cruiser on the Chesapeake Bay, or the Flotilla Flagship, SSTV Der PeLiKan, a 46ft Morgan Ketch which is our home-away-from-home over summer Long Cruise on odd-numbered years.

 We have a strong working relationship with Boy Scout Troop 1882.